Finite noncommutative geometries related to $F_p[x]$: The Hopf algebras

 has to be $p-1$.
-The first term has total degree at most $<2p$ while the second term has leading power $(x^p\tens x^p)\sum_{j,k}\delta_jc'{}^i_{j+k}\delta_k$, hence his second term must separately vanish.
+The first term has total degree at most $<2p$ while the second term has leading term $(x^p\tens x^p)\sum_{j,k}\delta_jc'{}^i_{j+k}\delta_k$, hence this second term must separately vanish.
 This means that we have a tensor product as coalgebras, so that $A_1$ appears as a subcoalgebra.
-These assertions can all be verified directly for small $p$ as a check.

 Clearly, these results are not changed modulo $g_d$ as higher powers of $g_1$ were not involved.
 Hence $A_d= C_d\tens_\chi A_1$ also by identifying the $\delta$-functions. \endproof